Even Delta-Matroids and the Complexity of Planar Boolean CSPs: Preliminaries

 Our algorithm will in fact be able to solve even a certain optimization version of the edge CSP (corresponding to finding a maximum matching).
 This is discussed in detail in Section \ref{section:algorithm}.

 In Section~\ref{sec:extend} we show that if a class of $\Delta$-matroids is \emph{efficiently coverable}, then it defines a tractable CSP.
-The whole construction is similar to, but more general than, $\cal C$-zebra $\Delta$-matroids introduced in~\cite{feder-ford-matroids}.
-We note here also that the class of coverable $\Delta$-matroids is natural in the sense of being closed under direct products and identifying variables (in other words, gadget constructions).
+The whole construction is similar to, but more general than, $\mathcal C$-zebra $\Delta$-matroids introduced in~\cite{feder-ford-matroids}.
+We note here also that the class of coverable $\Delta$-matroids is natural in the sense of being closed under gadget constructions (also known as composition of $\Delta$-matroids) which we split into taking direct products and identifying variables.

 \begin{definition} Let $M$ be a $\Delta$-matroid.
 We say that $\alpha,\beta\in M$ are \emph{even-neighbors} if there exist distinct variables $u,v\in V$ such that $\beta=\alpha\oplus u\oplus v$ and $\alpha\oplus u\not\in M$.
-We say we can reach $\gamma\in M$ from $\alpha\in M$ if there is a chain $\alpha=\beta_0,\beta_1,\dots,\beta_n=\gamma$ where each pair $\beta_i,\beta_{i+1}$ are even-neighbors. \end{definition} \begin{definition} We say that $M$ is \emph{coverable} if for every $\alpha\in M$ there exists $M_\alpha$ such that: \begin{enumerate} \item $M_\alpha$ is an even $\Delta$-matroid (over the same ground set as $M$), \item $M_\alpha$ contains all $\beta\in M$ that can be reached from $\alpha$ (including $\alpha$ itself), \item whenever $\gamma\in M$ can be reached from $\alpha$ and $\gamma\oplus u\oplus v\in M_\alpha\setminus M$, then $\gamma\oplus u,\gamma\oplus v\in M$. \end{enumerate} \end{definition}
+We say we can \emph{reach} $\gamma\in M$ from $\alpha\in M$ if there is a chain $\alpha=\beta_0,\beta_1,\dots,\beta_n=\gamma$ where each pair $\beta_i,\beta_{i+1}$ are even-neighbors. \end{definition} \begin{definition} We say that $M$ is \emph{coverable} if for every $\alpha\in M$ there exists $M_\alpha$ such that: \begin{enumerate} \item $M_\alpha$ is an even $\Delta$-matroid (over the same ground set as $M$), \item $M_\alpha$ contains all $\beta\in M$ that can be reached from $\alpha$ (including $\alpha$ itself), \item whenever $\gamma\in M$ can be reached from $\alpha$ and $\gamma\oplus u\oplus v\in M_\alpha\setminus M$, then $\gamma\oplus u,\gamma\oplus v\in M$. \end{enumerate} \end{definition}

 In our algorithm, we will need to have access to the sets $M_\alpha$, so we need to assume that all our $\Delta$-matroids, in addition to being coverable, come from a class of $\Delta$-matroids where the sets $M_\alpha$ can be determined quickly.
 This is what \emph{efficiently coverable} means (for a formal definition see Definition~\ref{def:efficiently-coverable}).